JagyanseneeKaran/Multiple-Disease-Detection-System/README.md

 ---

-# 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 # 🙏 Acknowledgments
 Special thanks to the open-source community and the contributors whose work in machine learning, image processing, and web development made this project possible.